sequenceiq/blog/source/_posts/2014-07-16-announcing-cloudbreak.markdown

 Today is a big day for us and the community - we are announcing the first `public beta` version of our open source and cloud agnostic **Hadoop as a Service API**.

 During our daily work with large Hadoop clusters in the cloud, `dockerized` environments and bare metal we were doing the same things over and over again.
 Although we are automating and `dockerizing` always everything, we felt that something is missing - an open source, cloud agnostic Hadoop as a Service API.
-Welcome **[Cloudbreak]**(https://github.com/sequenceiq/cloudbreak) - you are one POST away from your on-demand Hadoop cluster on your favourite cloud provider.
+Welcome **[Cloudbreak]**(https://github.com/sequenceiq/cloudbreak) - you are one POST away from your on-demand Hadoop cluster on your favorite cloud provider.

-When we have started to work on Cloudbreak - first of all to solve our internal needs at SequenceIQ - we set the following criteria:
+When we have started to work on Cloudbreak - first of all to solve our internal needs at SequenceIQ - we have set the following criteria:

 * Use open source software and be **100% open source** under Apache 2 license
 * Have the ability to quickly launch arbitrary sized Hadoop clusters
-* Be cloud provider agnostic and create an SDK which allow to quickly add new providers
+* Be cloud provider agnostic and create an SDK which allows to quickly add new providers
 * No more glue code, repeating the same things over and over again
 * Have a REST API and a CLI in order to be able to automate the whole process
 * Support different Hadoop services and configurations in a declarative way